dmurfet/therisingsea/content/post/comp.md

 +++

 My interest in the mathematical theory of computation is primarily due to the work of the brilliant logician [Jean-Yves Girard](https://en.wikipedia.org/wiki/Jean-Yves_Girard) on [linear logic](http://plato.stanford.edu/entries/logic-linear/).
 Below is a (not very comprehensive) list of references for the parts of the theory of computation that I either know a little about, or am interested in.
-The books can generally be downloaded in PDF form from [bookzz](http://www.bookzz.org), but do buy a copy as well.

 General "big picture" references on computation and logic: